Bob Camp

-Robert Frank Camp (born February 7, 1956) is an American animator, writer, cartoonist, comic book artist, storyboard artist, director, and producer.
-Camp has been nominated for two Emmys, a CableACE Award, and an Annie Award for his work on The Ren & Stimpy Show.
+Robert Frank Camp is an American animator, writer, cartoonist, comic book artist, storyboard artist, director, and producer.
+He is best known for founding Spümcø and his work for developing and serving as a showrunner for The Ren & Stimpy Show.
+He has been nominated for two Emmys, a CableACE Award, and an Annie Award for his work on The Ren & Stimpy Show.

 Career

 Camp started his animation career as a designer for animated series such as ThunderCats, Silverhawks, TigerSharks, and several other series produced by Rankin/Bass.
 He then worked as a designer on The Real Ghostbusters for DiC, and later as a storyboard artist on Tiny Toon Adventures for Warner Bros.
 Television.